MNDAmanda/MNDAmanda/README.md

 <p align="center">
   Heey!
 So good to see you here. <br>I'm Amanda, the great <strong>problem solver</strong>! <br> I am a <strong>graduating in Industrial Automation</strong> also, and I'm working on the <strong></strong>maintenance industry</strong>
 <strong>I'm starting to developing programation integrated to eletronic circuits </strong>bring me<strong> life and dreams </strong>about who <strong>I want to be</strong> and what <strong>I want to do</strong>..<br />
-Using the tech to make world better and automatizated.
+Using the tech to make world better and automated.

 </p>